mozilla/cargo-vet/book/src/config.md

                  { theirs: ["c", "d"], ours: "z" } ]
 ```

+#### `exclude`

+A list of crates whose audit entries should not be imported from this source.
+This can be used as a last resort to resolve disagreements over the suitability
+of a given crate.

 ### the `policy` Table

 This table maps first-party crates to the audit requirements that `cargo vet`